sarah-cic-uk/Code-the-Future/session-1/git_branches_and_conflicts.md

 git merge new-feature-branch-name
 ```
 If Git can combine changes automatically, the merge just completes.
-If not, you’ll see a merge conflict (next section).
+If not, you'll see a merge conflict (next section).

 ## What is a merge conflict?